-I have made this Savory Rolls recipe many times, and every time I make it I love it more and more.
-It’s great for breakfast, or on the go, afternoon snack, or substitute as bread to your meal.
+I have made this Savory roll recipe many times, and every time I make it, I love it more and more.
+It’s great for breakfast, on the go, as an afternoon snack, or as a substitute for bread with your meal.
 I particularly like the flavor of the sun-dried tomatoes.
-Since they are dried the flavor is concentrated with makes everything so much yummier.
-Combined with cheese and a little bit of spinach, it’s just perfection!
+Since they are dried, the flavor is concentrated, which makes everything so much yummier.
+Mixed with cheese and a little bit of spinach, it’s just perfection!

-Note: For exact measurements and detailed instructions see the recipe card below.
+Note: For exact measurements, see the recipe card below.

 - Grease a bowl with a little bit of oil or butter and transfer the dough into the bowl.
 Cover and let it rise for about an hour or so.
 Depending on the room temperature it may rise quicker or slower.